 During her time with the MOD Legal Advisers she led on high profile legacy Article 2 inquests and litigation from the Troubles in Northern Ireland.
 She represented the MOD at Northern Ireland Office Legacy Liaison Meetings and at the cross-Whitehall Group dealing with historical cases in Northern Ireland, such as the Stalker Sampson Inquest, and prosecutions arising out of the Bloody Sunday Inquiry.
 She provided legal advice to MOD Ministers on matters such as Public Interest Immunity applications and closed material proceedings in relation to inquests and criminal cases.
 She worked closely with the Military and partner agencies on the disclosure of sensitive material and the drafting of applications to the court.

-Sharmistha represents bereaved families at inquests, particularly those involving deaths in custody and where there are mental health issues.
+Sharmistha represents health care professionals and bereaved families at inquests, particularly those involving deaths in custody and where there are mental health issues.

 Sharmistha provides advice and representation in all areas of immigration, asylum, nationality, EU free movement, deportation and detention.
-She frequently appears before the First tier Tribunal and Upper Tribunal.
 She is often instructed to represent vulnerable individuals including unaccompanied asylum-seeking children, victims of domestic violence and those with complex mental health issues because of her empathy and manner towards clients.
-Sharmistha is also regularly instructed by UKBA in hearings before the First-tier Tribunal at Hatton Cross.

 Sharmistha has a particular interest in immigration matters involving sexual violence, FGM, people trafficking and the LGBTQ+ community, and has written and spoken about these issues in the past.